hvester/EndpointBuilder/README.md

 # EndpointBuilder

 EndpointBuilder is an experimental project exploring ways to add [OpenAPI](https://swagger.io/docs/specification/about/) generation support for a programming model like [Giraffe Endpoint Routing](https://github.com/giraffe-fsharp/Giraffe/blob/master/DOCUMENTATION.md#endpoint-routing).
-This library (in its current state) provides an alternative for Endpoint Routing that is incompatible with it but integrates with rest of Giraffe.
+This library (in its current state) provides an alternative for Giraffe Endpoint Routing that is incompatible with it but integrates with rest of Giraffe.

 Design goals of the project:
 - Support OpenAPI generation with minimal effort in a way that both the functionality and corresponding documentation are defined at the same time